dghost/glslRiftDistort/README.md

+**Note: this repository is no longer maintained, and exists only for reference purposes.**

-###OpenGL Barrel Distortion Shader for the Oculus Rift
+### OpenGL Barrel Distortion Shader for the Oculus Rift

 Based on the basic version provided by Oculus VR, Inc. All copyright, etc. belongs to them.